NateStearley/Stripe-Cover-Project/README.md

 ## Setup

-This project supports Claude Code only.
-It needs Node 20 or newer.
+This project is built for Claude Code and requires Node 20 or newer.

-Clone the repo and move into it.
-Every command below is run from the project root.
+Clone the repo and `cd` into it.

 ```bash
 git clone https://github.com/NateStearley/Stripe-Cover-Project.git